-• Environmental, Social, and Governance (ESG) are a set of factors that investors may consider in making risk and return assessment of their investments.
+Environmental, Social, and Governance (ESG) criteria are a guide for investors to evaluate and screen investments based on corporate policies for the purpose of encouraging companies to act responsibly.
 Although there are no standard definitions, environmental factors may take into consideration a company's impact on environmental matters.
 The social criteria may consider issues such as how a company manages its relationships with employees, clients, customers, suppliers, and the communities where it operates, among other things.
-The governance factor may consider issues
+The governance factor may consider issues such as a company's board structure, leadership, audits, shareholder rights, executive compensation, and internal controls.
+In considering divestment strategies it is useful to check out a company's ESG commitments, and if it is a member of an organization for responsible investment such as the Responsible Investment Association.